 If you use invoices to monitor your fleet’s activity, opt to receive them by email so you can search through them as soon as possible.
 Reviewing invoices is the best way to check for suspicious behavior or charges that need confirmation.
-Most fuel card vendors have a time limit to report any fraudulent charges, so ensure that you’re checking your invoices consistently.
+Most vendors have a time limit to report any fraudulent charges, so ensure that you’re checking your invoices consistently.

-If you feel that certain purchase controls might be too restrictive for your business, you can opt to receive alerts instead.
+If you feel that certain purchase controls might be too restrictive for your business, you can opt to receive email alerts instead.
 Alerts can be created for all of the controls listed above, but they will still allow the transaction to process.
-You will then receive an email alert with the details of the purchase, allowing you to follow up with the driver to ensure the purchase was legitimate and ask them to comply with your fuel card policy in the future.
+You will then receive an email alert with the details of the purchase, allowing you to follow up with the driver to ensure the purchase was legitimate and ask them to comply with your fueling policy in the future.